Thinkwise/docs/docs/sf/overview.md

 ### Base projects

 It is possible to indicate whether a project is a base project.
 This is a project which will be used in several other projects.
-The base project contains certain details that are necessary for the correct operation of a project, a supplement or an addition, such as a standard lay-out or a requirements model.
+The base project contains certain details that are necessary for the correct operation of a project, a supplement or an addition, such as a standard layout or a requirements model.
 When this check mark is checked it is possible to opt for immediate copying, this ensures that the data in the base project is immediately copied to a new work project.
 Furthermore, it can be indicated whether the base project must be linked as standard in all new projects.

 Bear in mind that only base projects with the status *In production* are copied.